Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You cause a tremor in the ground within range.
 Each creature other than you in that area must make a DEX Save.
 On a failed save, a creature takes 1d6 bludgeoning damage and is knocked [prone](conditions.md#prone).
 If the ground in that area is loose earth or stone, it becomes difficult terrain until cleared, with eacha diameter 1 *(1.5m)* portion requiring at least 1 minute to clear by hand.
-At Higher Levels.
-When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.
 - **Classes**: Bard, Druid, Sorcerer, Wizard
 *(Source: XGE, page 155)*